Your daily caffeine intake could be seriously affecting your sleep quality.

 - Many caffeine-free hot drinks are gaining popularity – next time you meet a friend for coffee, grab a turmeric chai latte.

-- It’s also worth considering if your is impacting your sleep negatively, as some foods can keep you awake (and leave you at risk of craving caffeine the next day).
+- It’s also worth considering if your choice of food is impacting your sleep negatively, as some foods can keep you awake (and leave you at risk of craving caffeine the next day).

 If you can replace your afternoon coffee for any of the above, chances are you’ll be able to get to sleep faster, stay asleep, and enjoy deep, restful sleep that will leave you feeling energised the next morning.